908th has new Yellow Ribbon coordinator

 |0

-This work, 908th has new Yellow Ribbon coordinator [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 908th has new Yellow Ribbon coordinator, by Bradley Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.